Booker scores 27, Suns roll past Grizzlies 122-99

 TIP-INS

-Grizzlies: This is the first of 11 sets of two games in two days in the second half of their schedule. … Morant didn’t score until making two free throws with 1:50 remaining in the second quarter.
+Grizzlies: This is the first of 11 sets of two games in two days in the second half of their schedule. … Morant didn’t score until making two free throws with 1:50 remaining in the second quarter. … Dillon Brooks added 13 points but had just one assist and no rebounds.
+He also was called for a technical foul. … Desmond Bane started but had zero points in 22 minutes.

-Suns: F Abdel Nader (knee soreness) and F Cameron Johnson (health and safety protocol) didn’t play. … The last time the teams met, the Suns made a franchise-record 24 3-pointers in a victory. … Phoenix hit just six of its first 21 shots. … Suns coach Monty Williams shook up the second group, using guards Jevon Carter and Langston Galloway in a bigger role.
+Suns: F Abdel Nader (knee soreness) and F Cameron Johnson (health and safety protocol) didn’t play. … The last time the teams met, the Suns made a franchise-record 24 3-pointers in a victory. … Phoenix hit just six of its first 21 shots. … Williams shook up the second group, using guards Jevon Carter and Langston Galloway in a bigger role. … The Suns are 18-4 over their past 22 games. … Phoenix had a 28-15 advantage in assists.

 UP NEXT